Teams, tales and tips – a guide to the local game

 Just off Cowdenbeath High Street, Central Park has been the club’s home since 1917.
 The pitch is surrounded by a tarmac track used for stock car racing, the only stand is in fact two, one the remains of the original structure that survived a fire in 1992.
 This is football at its most hand-to-mouth and shoestring.
 In 2016-17, Cowdenbeath registered the lowest average gates in the Scottish League, 345, even below those at Annan Athletic.

 Where Cowdenbeath go from here isn’t clear.
-Last-chance survival has kept the Blue Brazil in the Scottish League but talk of a new stadium near Broad Street has long died down.
+Last-chance survival had kept the Blue Brazil in the Scottish League but talk of a new stadium near Broad Street has long died down.

 The local non-league scene continues to survive.
 Before 1917, Cowdenbeath played at North End Park, near the roundabout where the High Street meets Perth Road.
-The ground is now the home of Hearts of Beath, from Jim Baxter’s mining village.
-Former tenants of Keir’s Park, Hearts of Beath were reformed in 1989 and now play in the Fife amateur divisions.
+The ground then became the home of Hearts of Beath, from Jim Baxter’s mining village.
+Former tenants of Keir’s Park, Hearts of Beath were reformed in 1989 to play in the Fife amateur divisions.

 While Hawthorn may be the spiritual successors of the Baxter era, the team he first played for were Crossgates Primrose.
 Based at the wonderfully named Humbug Park halfway between Cowdenbeath and Dunfermline, the Rose used to attract crowds of 5,000 for big Scottish Junior Cup games.
 Folding in 1960 despite the sale of Baxter to Raith for £200, the club sold Humbug Park to Dunfermline Athletic as a training ground.

 Reformed in 1983, Crossgates moved back into now council-owned Humbug Park.
-Nearly going under in 2016, Crossgates now play in the East Region South Division, two flights down from Hawthorn.
+Nearly going under in 2016, Crossgates now play in the same division as Hawthorn, the East of Scotland Premier.
+Soon to celebrate its centenary, Humbug Park is just south-west of Hill of Beath, on Windmill Knowe.

 Getting Around